Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Comments (description, usage, examples) are also expected to be joined to these specs, they are omitted in this documentation for brevity.

-Other facility functions that all integrated services will need, and whose signature (if not implementation) would be the same from a service to another (ex: to start/stop this service from Erlang), will also certainly be needed.
+Facility functions that all integrated services will need, and whose signature (if not implementation) would be the same from a service to another (ex: to start/stop this service from Erlang), will also certainly be needed.
 However listing these facility functions in our ``foobar`` module would offer little interest (as they are the same for all integrated services), so these extra functions are to remain implicit here [#]_.

 These service-level built-in functions automatically defined by Seaplus of user interest are, notably: